Prowler vs ScoutSuite vs cloud-audit: 572 Checks vs 94

 Documentation: https://docs.aws.amazon.com/...

 You’ll get a link to the documentation.
-Prowler does have an --fixer flag that can automatically remediate 55 checks out of 584 by making direct AWS API calls.
-But for the remaining 90% of checks, you still need to read the documentation, understand the CLI commands, and write Terraform if you’re managing your infrastructure as code.
+Prowler does have an --fixer flag that can automatically remediate 55 checks across 17 AWS services by making direct AWS API calls.
+But for the remaining ~90% of checks, you still need to read the documentation, understand the CLI commands, and write Terraform if you’re managing your infrastructure as code.
 And importantly - Prowler’s fixers mutate your infrastructure directly.
 There is no Terraform output, no reviewable code.
 It just changes things.

 Cloud-Audit output with -R flag: